 UK, January 1980 to October 2014

-A legend or key shouldn’t be used, instead label the data directly.
+A legend or key should not be used, instead label the data directly.
 If a legend or key is necessary, place it on the chart as close as possible to the data.

 The order and orientation of the legend or key should be the same as the data.

-Use a horizontal bar chart rather than a vertical bar chart if your data has long category names.
+Use a horizontal bar chart rather than a vertical bar chart if your data have long category names.

 If the subcategories are not the same in all of the main categories, label the main categories and subcategories directly on the y-axis.

 Example of how to label categories and subcategories

 Label charts as a figure and number them in order.
 Figures should have a main title and a statistical subtitle.
 Titles and subtitles should be concise and in sentence case.